Baystation12/Baystation12-Lore/Species/Resomi.md

 Today, education has no synthetic assistance, and the demise of family professions has put an end to apprenticeships.
 Resomii are taught in part by their families, and after turning 2, are required to attend an Imperial Academy of Learning near their place of habitation.
 Acadmies teach a standardized curriculum of basic math, language, and science, as well as a healthy amount of the imperial religion and official history.
 After eight years of Academy, Resomi youths spend another four learning their trade from injured or retired members of that field before entering the workforce.

 Being a society based on social norms and politeness, several behaviors are fairly common, at least among imperial Resomii.
 Breach of the rules of courtesy is considered social suicide when done in front of a superior.
+Social customs are common both in verbal communication and body language.
+It is considered extremely rude to point or gesture with a tail, so they are largely kept low and out of sight when not in use.
+Touching of tails is considered an intimate gesture, not appropriate for public spaces.
 When greeting another in a formal setting, a Resomi is expected to turn their head and expose their neck with their mouth closed, as a gesture of trust.
 A Resomi who is subordinate to the person they are greeting should turn their head to the right, and a superior should turn their head to the left.
 Similarly, greetings between friends, such as a wave of a wing, follow a similar right and left pattern, waving with the right wing is a gesture of respect, and waving with the left, an insult..
 Though much history has been lost since the Fall, one theory is that the head turn was used to show that you trusted an opponent would not bite if given the opportunity.
 Another, less reputable tale suggests that an ancient king had a crippled wing, and could only wave with his right, and that his people returned the wave as a gesture of respect.
 In either case, knowledge of proper courtesy is vital for manuvering in imperial society.
-It is considered extremely rude to point or gesture with a tail, so they are largely kept low and out of sight when not in use.
-Touching of tails is considered an intimate gesture, not appropriate for public spaces.

 **Food and Drink**